‘Tis the season to be jolly…

 Sometimes, traditions are stark reminders of the pain we are feeling.
 Especially, if it is our first Christmas without a loved one, after a breakup, diagnosis of an illness, and more.

-In addition, we can take a little solace in the fact that we don’t have to always follow the previous year’s itinerary.
+Also, we can take a little solace in the fact that we don’t have to always follow the previous year’s itinerary.

 We can make new traditions that are meaningful to us, so give yourself permission to change things up and do what works for you.